A professional career in accounting starts at Bond

 The Master of Accounting (Professional) program is a specialist program for students interested in pursuing a professional accounting qualification.
-It incorporates the traditional Master of Accounting program designed to provide an opportunity for students with undergraduate training in other fields to gain a professional accounting qualification, plus a Work Integrated Learning subject that is designed to promote and support student learning, personal development and professional practice through providing students the opportunity of working on student sourced industry projects and academic mentoring.
+It incorporates the traditional Master of Accounting program designed to provide an opportunity for students with undergraduate training in other fields to gain a professional accounting qualification.
 Show more

 The Master of Accounting (Professional) program is a specialist program for students interested in pursuing a professional accounting qualification.
-It incorporates the traditional Master of Accounting program designed to provide an opportunity for students with undergraduate training in other fields to gain a professional accounting qualification, plus a Work Integrated Learning subject that is designed to promote and support student learning, personal development and professional practice through providing students the opportunity of working on student sourced industry projects and academic mentoring.
-The professional program is an additional 45 credit points and 20 weeks duration.
+It incorporates the traditional Master of Accounting program designed to provide an opportunity for students with undergraduate training in other fields to gain a professional accounting qualification.
+The professional program follows the same structure as the Master of Accounting program with an additional 20-week Professional component.
 The MAcc (Prof) offers a firm academic grounding in the accounting discipline and offers a hands-on appreciation of the industry.
-The program is a powerful amalgam of foundational accounting skills, decision-making, leadership and financial literacy with the ability to advise business on financial issues.
-Show less
+The program is a powerful amalgam of foundational accounting skills, decision-making, leadership and financial literacy with the ability to advise business on financial issues Show less

 |Program type||Masters Coursework|